 |Profile — English | French

 GLOBEX seeks to create shareholder value by acquiring mineral properties, enhancing them through exploring, optioning or joint venturing them, developing them to production, or in some cases selling projects outright.

 In addition to acquiring and optioning properties, we explore our own properties to the tune of $1 million or more per annum.
 Likewise our option partners spend significant exploration dollars on our properties as part of their efforts to acquire an interest in the projects.

-The Corporation has grown without diluting shareholders by optioning land packages from its inventory of properties for cash and shares and retaining royalties on future production.
+The Corporation has grown with minimal dilution of shareholders by optioning land packages from its inventory of properties for cash and shares and retaining royalties on future production.
 Option partners assume the exploration risk thus allowing Globex to conserve its cash reserves and prevent unnecessary shareholder dilution.

 Globex Mining Enterprises Inc. was incorporated over 60 years ago.
 Originally called Lyndhurst Mining Co.
 Ltd., the Corporation was founded in 1949 in order to bring the Lyndhurst Copper Mine into production.
 After Lyndhurst reached production, falling copper prices eventually forced its closure.
 Numerous attempts to revive the Corporation over a period of 20 years failed and finally it became inactive.

 Jack Stoch brought in a group of exploration professionals as directors, acquired properties of merit and succeeded in listing the Corporation on the Montreal Stock Exchange on January 21, 1988.
 Globex subsequently listed on the Toronto Stock Exchange (GMX) on December 29, 1995 and delisted from the Montreal Stock Exchange on December 12, 1997.
 The Corporation is also listed on five German exchanges including the Frankfurt, Munich, Berlin, Stuttgart and Xetra Stock Exchanges (G1M).
 In the U.S.A.
 Globex is listed on the OTCQX International Exchange (GLBXF).